 - 1 tbsp extra virgin olive oil

-- Using a meat mallet, or rolling pin, pound out the chicken breasts until each one is 1/4 inch in thickness.
+- Put the chicken in-between parchment paper or plastic wrap and using a meat mallet, or rolling pin, pound out the chicken breasts until each one is 1/4 inch in thickness.
 This allows the chicken to cook quickly and evenly.
 Sprinkle both sides with salt and pepper and then set aside.

-- In a medium bowl, mix together the sour cream and 2 tablespoons of the ranch seasoning packet.
+- In a medium bowl, mix together the sour cream and 2 tablespoons of the ranch seasoning.